-Besides when I realize that it I should loose some weight (this happens few times per year) I try to reach half-marathon distance by running each time starting over and over again (the current record is 20km - almost!).
+Besides, when I realize that I should lose some weight (this happens few times per year) I try to reach half-marathon distance by running each time starting over and over again (the current record is 20km - almost!).

 Personal views on software development

 I can't imagine going back to non-DevOps culture or not doing TDD.
-I should write some posts about this in the near future.
+I should write some posts concerning this topics shortly.